csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Fast model editing at scale ([mitchell...finn, manning, 2022](https://arxiv.org/abs/2110.11309))
     -  a collection of small auxiliary editing networks that use a single desired input-output pair to edit a pre-trained model
     -  MEND learns to transform the gradient obtained by standard fine-tuning, using a low-rank decomposition of the gradient
+- Editing Factual Knowledge in Language Models ([de cao, aziz, & titov, 2021](https://arxiv.org/pdf/2104.08164.pdf))
+  - train a network that takes in input, output, edit and predicts a weight update to the model

 - PURR: Efficiently Editing Language Model Hallucinations by Denoising Language Model Corruptions ([chen...sameer singh...kelvin guu, 2023](https://drive.google.com/file/d/1CXSUii4w8Y2uj-zLm8zRl63SYh45FaZL/view))
 - MQUAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions ([zhong...manning, potts, chen, 2023](https://www.cs.princeton.edu/~zzhong/papers/MQuAKE.pdf)) - introduces benchmark MQUAKE + method MeLLo, which stores edited facts externally while prompting the language model iteratively to generate answers that are consistent with the edited facts

 ## debugging / interpretation

-- [TalkToModel: Understanding Machine Learning Models With Open Ended Dialogues](https://arxiv.org/abs/2207.04154) (slack...lakkaraju, sameer singh, 2022) - natural language interface to query model (by converting to commands such as filtering the data / calculating importance)
+- TalkToModel: Understanding Machine Learning Models With Open Ended Dialogues ([slack...lakkaraju, sameer singh, 2022](https://arxiv.org/abs/2207.04154)) - natural language interface to query model (by converting to commands such as filtering the data / calculating importance)
-  - [Rethinking Explainability as a Dialogue: A Practitioner's Perspective](https://arxiv.org/abs/2202.01875) (lakkaraju, slack, ..., sameer singh, 2022) - interviews with high-stakes users suggest they would like to be able to interact with systems via dialog
+  - Rethinking Explainability as a Dialogue: A Practitioner's Perspective ([lakkaraju, slack, ..., sameer singh, 2022](https://arxiv.org/abs/2202.01875)) - interviews with high-stakes users suggest they would like to be able to interact with systems via dialog
 - [The Unreliability of Explanations in Few-shot Prompting for Textual Reasoning](https://arxiv.org/abs/2205.03401?context=cs) (ye & durrett, 2022)
 - AdaTest [Adaptive Testing and Debugging of NLP Models](https://aclanthology.org/2022.acl-long.230/) (ribeiro & lundberg, 2022)
   - goal: easily specify, discover, and fix undesirable behaviors in an NLP model